 - Eighty-eight percent of recent buyers financed their home purchase.
-Those who financed their home purchase typically financed 90 percent. - First-time buyers who financed their home typically financed 96 percent of their home compared to repeat buyers at 84 percent. - For 61 percent of buyers, the source of the downpayment came from their savings.
-Thirty-five percent of buyers cited using the proceeds from the sale of a primary residence, which was the next most commonly reported way of securing a downpayment. - Forty percent of buyers saved for their downpayment for six months or less. - The most difficult step in the home buying process was saving for a downpayment, as cited by 13 percent of respondents. - Of buyers who said saving for a downpayment was difficult, 49 percent of buyers reported that student loans made saving for a downpayment difficult.
-Forty percent cited credit card debt, and 34 percent cited car loans as also making saving for a downpayment difficult. - Buyers continue to see purchasing a home as a good financial investment.
-Eighty-two percent reported they view a home purchase as a good investment.
+Those who financed their home purchase typically financed 90 percent. - First-time buyers who financed their home typically financed 95 percent of their home compared to repeat buyers at 86 percent. - For 59 percent of buyers, the source of the downpayment came from their savings.
+Thirty-eight percent of buyers cited using the proceeds from the sale of a primary residence, which was the next most commonly reported way of securing a downpayment. - Forty-three percent of buyers saved for their downpayment for six months or less. - For 13 percent of buyers, the most difficult step in the home buying process was saving for a downpayment. - Of buyers who said saving for a downpayment was difficult, 49 percent of buyers reported that student loans made saving for a downpayment difficult.
+Forty-two percent cited credit card debt, and 37 percent cited car loans as also making saving for a downpayment hard. - Buyers continue to see purchasing a home as a good financial investment.
+Eighty-three percent reported they view a home purchase as a good investment.